Summer Olympic Coins (2000–present): 10,000 Yen

+2024 Paris Olympics

 Euro coins

-Several countries in the eurozone are minting high value euro collectors' coin celebrating this occasion, like the recent 2008 Olympic Games commemorative coin, minted in June 2008.
-The obverse carries on the right side a symbol of the Belgian Olympic Committee, in the center an analog of the Olympic flambeau, which will constantly burn during the Olympic Games, and on the left side symbols of the Olympic disciplines: cycling, hockey, athletics and tennis can be seen.
+Several countries in the eurozone minted high value euro collectors' coin celebrating this occasion, like the 2008 Olympic Games commemorative coin, minted in June 2008.
+The obverse carries on the right side a symbol of the Belgian Olympic Committee, in the center an analog of the Olympic flambeau, which constantly burned during the Olympic Games, and on the left side symbols of the Olympic disciplines: cycling, hockey, athletics and tennis can be seen.